 So what do I do with all the jumbo marshmallows that I bought in anticipation of the yearly Thanksgiving dish?
 Why, toasted marshmallow shot glasses, of course.
 Not entirely sure if these marshmallow shot glasses will hold but I’ll have lots of fun trying!

-Alternatively, you could just roast brussels sprouts together with the squash and onions.
-This option is healthier and easier but is it as tasty??
-I will always choose cheese.
-Always.
+You could just roast brussels sprouts together with the squash and onions.

 If you have gluten-free participants at your meal, why not try this delicious gluten-free sausage stuffing?
 I, for one, absolutely love the stuffing and the sides.
 It’s a fairly open secret in my family that the turkey will be the smallest portion on my plate.